-This experience helped me to see that I could actually have the life I want, all I had to do is decide that it’s happening and then travel the whole road while figuring out all the bumps and growing the whole way, but now I’m doing it in my life, for my dream, not for someone else’s.
+This experience helped clarify my view that I could actually have the life I wanted.
+All I had to do was decide that it IS happening and then travel the whole road while figuring out all the bumps and growing the whole way, …and now I’m doing it in my life, for my dream, not for someone else’s.

 So really what I’m talking about here is that even though we are living, many of us have not committed to life; and what is this commitment?